How to Intercept Negative Reviews Before They Hit the App Store

 • 1-2 star App Store review reduction

-• Average rating growth
+• Average rating trajectory

 • Feedback category distribution